tnwei/dotfiles/README.md

 stow vim
 ...

+# 2b.
+Or use stow.sh to loop
+bash stow.sh

 # 3. Unstow from repo dir
 stow -D tmux
 stow -D vim
 ...

+# 3b.
+Or use unstow.sh to loop
+bash unstow.sh
 ```

 + `git` requires adding include to `.gitmyconfig` in `~/.gitconfig`